cosmingoanta/GuestListApp/README.md

 # GuestListApp
 A small project that manages a guest list for an event.
+The backend is basically compiled of 2 ArrayLists, a main guest list and a wait list.
 The working functionalitites of the app are:

-help         - Afiseaza aceasta lista de comenzi add          - Adauga o noua persoana (inscriere) check        - Verifica daca o persoana este inscrisa la eveniment remove       - Sterge o persoana existenta din lista update       - Actualizeaza detaliile unei persoane guests       - Lista de persoane care participa la eveniment waitlist     - Persoanele din lista de asteptare available    - Numarul de locuri libere guests_no    - Numarul de persoane care participa la eveniment waitlist_no  - Numarul de persoane din lista de asteptare subscribe_no - Numarul total de persoane inscrise search       - Cauta toti invitatii conform sirului de caractere introdus quit         - Inchide aplicatia
+help - Shows the command list
+add - Add a new Guest
+check - Check if a Guest is already added remove - Delete an existing Guest update - Update Guest info guests - The current Guest list waitlist - The current waiting list available - Number of available spots guests_no - Number of people participating at the event waitlist_no - Number of people in the wating list subscribe_no - Total number of guests invited search - Search the guestlist based on partial info quit - Close the app